List of M Idioms:

 within one’s means: within a person’s budget or the amount of money that they have.

-- After my husband lost his job and had trouble finding another we learned the hard way how to live within our means.
+- After my husband lost his job, we learned the hard way how to live within our means.

 - I finally learned to live within my means after I reached the limit on all my credit cards and couldn't get any more credit.